nathanreyes/v-calendar-docs/popovers.md

 #### Step 1: Create the slot in the template

-First, we need to define a slot to be used by one or more attributes.
+First, we need to define a slot to be used by one or more attribute popovers.
 To do this, we can just create a slot with a name that doesn't clash with one of `v-calendar`'s [existing slot names](api.md#calendar-slots).

 For our example, we'll create a slot with the name of `"todo-row"`.
-For our benefit, this slot is supplied with these props which we can reference via the `slot-scope` element attribute:
+For our benefit, this slot is supplied with the following props which we can reference via the `slot-scope` element attribute:

 | Property | Description |
 | -------- | ----------- |